 The service is best known for its largely unrestricted free plan.
-This has no limits on bandwidth, no need to register or hand over your email address, you can just download a client – Windows, Mac, iOS, Android, Firefox or Chrome extension – and get started right away.
-There's support for OpenVPN encryption, and you're even able to use P2P.
+This has no limits on bandwidth, no need to register or hand over your email address, you can just download a client – Windows, Mac, iOS, Android, Firefox or Chrome extension – and start right away.

 Too good to be true?
 Well, maybe.
 The free version provides US servers only.
 The clients have no significant features beyond the Connect button, and there's very little support to help out if you run into problems.

 The free plan inserts ads into websites, too, perhaps allowing advertisers to find out more you.

 - Want to try Betternet?
 Download it here

 In this review, we'll be taking a look at Betternet's Premium plan.
 This drops the ads, offers improved performance, and gets you access to locations across 70 countries, including 27 cities in the US.

 Betternet Premium's one-month pricing seems high at $11.99, but pay for a year upfront and this plummets to an effective $2.99.
 There's also a welcome bonus in a free seven-day trial, although you must hand over your payment details first (only cards are supported), and if you forget to cancel your subscription, it renews at the most expensive $11.99 a month rate.

 Beware, too, if you pay with a credit card, it's not possible to cancel the subscription yourself.
 Instead you must contact support and wait for up to 24 hours, so if you've left it until the last minute, it's possible the subscription will renew anyway.
 That's poor service, but you can avoid it by signing up via Google Play or the App Store, which then allows you to instantly cancel your plan in the usual way.